If you have found an injured sea turtle in the Maldives and need sea turtle emergency assistance, please contact the ORP Marine Turtle Rescue Centre:

 How To Deal With a Sea Turtle Emergency

 First, ensure your own safety by assessing the situation and taking necessary precautions.
 Turtles have strong sharp beaks, so take great care when approaching.
 Water safety advice applies to situations where turtles are found entangled/floating at sea: Do not enter the water unless you are a confident swimmer and are with someone.
 Never attempt a rescue alone.

 - Make some observations.
 We will ask:

 - Where the turtle was found?

 - Are any obvious external injuries?

 - If the turtle is entangled at sea, assess if it can be safely removed from the sea.
 The net may be attached to coral so should be treated carefully.
 A knife may be needed to remove net that is anchored to a reef.
 Try to bring the turtle and net onboard to remove the net.

 Handling The Turtle

-- Take photos.
+- Take photos or video.
 If possible, send these to us and we will be able to give you advice for each individual situation.
 Take photos of the whole turtle from both sides and above, the left and right side of its face, and any specific injuries.

 Freeing The Sea Turtle From The Ghost Net